A Season Of No Slumps

 I just realized that I am eighteen episodes into this season and there has yet to be a second half slump episode, which I think may be the first time this has happened so far.
 Not only does there seem to be a lack of a second half slump, this definitely is the first season where the second half may even be better than the front-loaded first half of the year.

-Other than the overall season, this turned out to be a bit of a surprisingly fun episode being that I wasn't all that impressed by Susan Saint James's first appearance as host and felt that she was getting special treatment because she was married to the producer of the show, but that may have been because I only recognized her name and not her face during this initial show.
+Aside from my thoughts on the overall season, this turned out to be a bit of a surprisingly fun episode, especially since I wasn't all that impressed by Susan Saint James's first appearance as host.
+I think that I felt she was getting special treatment since she was married to the producer of the show at the time.
+Part of this was because I only recognized her name and not her face during the episode.

-During this visit, I recognized her right away, not just because I already did my research from visit one, but because of the new mom-doo that she was sporting made it much easier to place her as Kate from Kate and Allie as opposed to the sex symbol vibe she seemed to be shooting for just a little more than a year before this episode originally aired.
+During this visit, however, I recognized her right away.
+Not just because I already did my research from visit number one, but because of the new mom-doo that she was sporting made it much easier to place her as Kate from Kate and Allie as opposed to the sex symbol vibe she seemed to be shooting for just a little more than a year before this episode originally aired.